uofm-capstone/spring2025_topsy/README.md

   - Can be toggled by pressing the "Split" button on the toolbar
 - iPython REPL
   - Do live debugging and coding with an iPython REPL integrated into Topsy
+  - Allows for learning and experimenting with Topsy's modules.
   - When running Topsy, add the --repl flag: $ topsy file --repl
+  - Developers can test and modify visualization components in real time.
 - 3D Region Selection
   - Place a sphere within the visualization to get data about the particles within the sphere
   - Press the 'sphere' button on the toolbar to toggle